 If you tried this Pecan Shortbread Cookie Recipe or any other recipe on my website, please let me know how you go in the comments below.
 I love hearing from you.
 Also, please leave a star rating whilst you're there!

 Don't forget to subscribe to the newsletter, so that you don’t miss out on more delicious food, tips and news but also the chance to download your FREE DESSERT E-BOOK!
 Happy baking friends!

 - 60 g caster sugar

 - 1 teaspoon maple syrup

 - 40 g pecans, toasted (recommended) and finely chopped

 Candied bacon and pecans (optional)

 - 4 bacon rashes

 - 40 g pecans, ¼ cup

-- In a medium sized bowl add the butter, maple syrup and icing sugar and whisk until fully combined and smooth.
+- Mix ingredients together.
+Add the butter, maple syrup, and icing sugar to a medium-sized bowl and whisk until thoroughly combined and smooth.
 If the glaze is too thin, then add a tablespoon at a time of icing sugar until it reaches the right consistency.
-If it’s too thick then add a teaspoon of milk until the correct consistency has been reached.
+If it’s too thick, add a teaspoon of maple syrup until the correct consistency is reached.